PravdaST/PravdaST-website-frontend/replit.md

 - June 24, 2025.
 Fixed Vercel build error in SEO Struktor™ page by replacing Bulgarian quotation marks („ and ") with ASCII quotation marks (\" and \") to resolve ESBuild parsing errors during deployment process
 - June 24, 2025.
 Updated all CTA buttons in SEO Struktor™ page to link to Typeform contact form: https://form.typeform.com/to/GXLaGY98?typeform-source=www.pravdagency.eu with proper target="_blank" and rel attributes for security
 - June 24, 2025.
 Hidden accessibility button visually using sr-only class while keeping it accessible for screen readers and keyboard navigation - button only appears when focused, preventing mobile UI interference while maintaining SEO and accessibility compliance
+- June 24, 2025.
+Redesigned philosophy section in SEO Struktor™ with modern mobile-first UI: replaced two-column layout with single transformation visualization showing animated transition from chaos to system, added status indicators, progress arrows, and separated content into problem/solution cards for better mobile experience and visual clarity

 ## User Preferences